JackWReid/reallylol/content/about/work.md

 ## Depop (2016-2017)

-Depop was my first “real” job in tech!
+Depop was my first _real_ job in tech.
 They took a chance on an a young guy with no Computer Science degree, and who’d been working as a freelance web developer for a couple of years.
 Depop is a marketplace for selling second-hand and vintage clothes and other style items.
 When I arrived, it was an iOS app with just a marketing website.

 ### The New depop.com

-My major project during my time at Depop was turning a static marketing site into a dynamiccatalog of the inventory of Depop’s users.
+My major project during my time at Depop was turning a static marketing site into a dynamic catalog of the inventory of Depop’s users.

 In a front-end team of two, we built the new site from ground up as an isomorphic React application, backed by a GraphQL layer that connected to our preexisting service infrastructure.
 Up to that time the only consumers of those services had been the iOS app, so a lot of adaption had to take place in the GraphQL layer.